SamuelFe/show-fonts/README.md

 # Dependencies
 `perl`

-# OK.. how do I install?
+# OK.. how do put this in my computer?
 You can select the contents inside `show-font` and save in a file with the name of `show-font` as well.
 Then you will need to provide the permition to execute the script.
 ```